 Our pediatric allergist, backed by several studies I referenced throughout writing this article, pointed out one very important piece of information that is missing alongside well-intentioned recommendations to try dairy elimination.
 That is: Unnecessary dairy elimination while you are breastfeeding is capable of doing more harm than good.
 This is the case for both you and your baby.

 Babies who do not have CMPA and who aren’t exposed to milk protein during their crucial GI development phase have an increased risk of permanent allergies.
-Additionally, mamas embarking on dairy elimination diets should consult a nutritionist to help maintain a balanced and nutritious diet, and avoid calcium deficiency, significant weight loss, and breastmilk supply drops.
+Additionally, mamas embarking on dairy elimination diets while breastfeeding should consult a nutritionist to help maintain a balanced and nutritious diet, and avoid calcium deficiency, significant weight loss, and breastmilk supply drops.

 How do I know if cutting dairy is the right thing to do?